Keeper-Wallet/Keeper-Wallet-Extension/README.md

 **signAndPublishCancelOrder**

 Waves Keeper's method for cancelling an order to the matcher.
 It works identically to `signCancelOrder`, but also tries to send data to the matcher.
+For api need know also 2 field `priceAsset` and `amountAsset` from order.

 Example: